Divi Builder Review: A Brutally Honest Look At This WordPress Theme Builder

 Divi doesn’t seem to differentiate between a blog post or a regular page.
 It seems to me that if you’re writing an article, you simply want to edit content.
 You don’t need page layouts.

-I am writing this very blog post using Architect.
-It is very easy.
-And bluntly, I think I would pull my hair out and be literally bald if I tried to write a blog post with Divi.
+At the time of this original review, I was writing my blog posts using Architect.
+It was easy.
+And bluntly, I think I would pull my hair out and be literally bald if I tried to write a blog post with Divi 4.

 One Massive Difference Between Divi And Architect